 - If there is no specific vulnerability, but the general concern impacting on our community at the current time, then the physical transition of a child between households should continue, and particularly if both parents have been prepared to adopt a formal agreement relevant to initiatives to be adopted in the form of social distancing and precautions.
 Such agreement can be found here.

 An experienced family lawyer is aware of what happens when Orders are breached, and the exercise that the Court embarks upon to determine if the breach can be reasonably excused.
-Consider having a chat by Zoom or telephone with one of our experienced Brisbane family lawyers in relation to your personal circumstances and how best to minimise and resolve any current conflict, and protect against any damaging court proceedings in the future.
+Consider having a chat by Zoom or telephone with one of our experienced Toowoomba family lawyers in relation to your personal circumstances and how best to minimise and resolve any current conflict, and protect against any damaging court proceedings in the future.